123bbbbbnjj/CoVHPPI/README.md

 - The DDI method forecasts how likely two proteins will interact by looking at known domain-domain interactions.
 It starts with a DDI template library made using a strategy similar to HVIDB, where each template gets a confidence score.
 For predicting coronavirus-human interactions, positive samples proteins are checked with Hmmscan for Pfam domains (E-value ≤ 10<sup>-5</sup>).
 Unique domain pairs for coronavirus and human proteins are identified.
 These pairs confidence scores are based on how often they occur, scaled to a 0-1 range.
 The final scores (SDDI) are the average confidence scores of these domain pairs.

--Obtain the training set of C1C2hC2vC3
+- Obtain the training set of C1C2hC2vC3
   ```
   python DDI/C1C2C3/VHPPI_C1C2C3/get_vhppi_c1c2c3.py
   ```